InfinityZ25/College-Internet-Distance-from-House-checker/README.md

 # Just looking for the script and not the whole program?
 Lucky you, I also made an script that allows you to do exactly the same but doesn't to be compile if you don't want to.
 Here's the GIST https://gist.github.com/InfinityZ25/60c0f713ba118e1e750d4f1edbd93deb

+# Dependencies
+You just need to have Java install to run the program, all dependencies are compiled inside the jar.
+Now, if you want to fork it, you will need Kotlin and the libraries on the lib folder.